PatchXR/documentation/source/Blocks/Interface/button_generated.rst

 **Description**

-Press the button - triggers a jolt of any input stream value when activated.
+Press the button to emit a Jolt.

+Buttons are one of the basic blocks used to trigger stuff in your world.
+You can e.g. wire a the output of a button to the 'play' input of a sample to trigger playback of that sample.

 **Inputs, output and other parts**